-For example: St07 - “I am not sure whether to insert items to H and T (the Double-ended queues) separately or whether I should refer to them together as a Central queue”.
-One of the students, St11, managed to reach a solution once he overcame this misconception and identified that the Central queue is constructed from two Double-ended queues: “If the Central queue is composed of 2 Double-ended queues, I can say that the Central queue is expressed by both of them.
-I can insert an item to the head of one of them and say that I insert the item to the middle.
-The length of the Central queue is the length of both Double-ended queues”.
+For example, St07 said: “I am not sure whether to insert items to H and T [the double-ended queues] separately or whether I should refer to them together as a central queue.”
+One of the students, St11, managed to reach a solution once he overcame this misconception and identified that the central queue is constructed from two double-ended queues: “If the central queue is composed of two double-ended queues, I can say that the central queue is expressed by both of them.
+I can insert an item to the head of one of them and say that I inserted the item in the middle.
+The length of the central queue is the length of both double-ended queues.”

-Step 2 - Planning the Solution.
-To understand the problem and devise a solution, students were aided by different utility tools:
+Step 2 – Planning the Solution.
+To understand the problem and devise a solution, students were aided by various utility tools:

-Visualization - A tool which helps lower the abstraction level.
+Visualization – A tool that helps lower the abstraction level.
 Throughout the Data Structures course discussed in this paper, visualization was constantly used to describe new material and to solve problems.
 Visualizations were used for both illustrations of the data structures and for simulating algorithms.

 Twelve (12) students visualized data structures in the first two steps of problem solving (understanding the given problem and planning the solution).
 Only one student, St03, did not draw any structure while planning his solution.
 Table 4 shows the first use of a visualization in the process of solving the assignment per student, divided between the two abstract thinking levels observed.